magepages/mpdocs/docs/pdf-invoice-m2/index.md

   * **Specific Groups**: Show **Customer Group** field.
 Only selected customers are able to view attachments in emails
   * **All Allowed Groups**: All customers can view attachments in emails
 * In **Label**: Set up the Label Print PDF Order in My Order page in the frontend
+* **PDF File Download Name**: Enter the name of the file downloaded when printing PDF Orders with each order.
+For example, order_%increment_id.
+* **Multiple Orders PDF File Downloaded Name**: Enter the name of the file downloaded when Print PDF Orders with many orders.
 * In **Select Template** field:
   * Uncheck the **Use system value** to configure the extension.
 Choose “Template” to display the PDF file as in the selected template.
   * All your created templates will be displayed as a drop-down list in this section.